Pink October. Cancer, prevention, and screening

 And what about self-exams?

-Even though it’s no substitute for the expertise of a healthcare professional (doctor, midwife, or gynecologist), self breast exams are a good preventive measure.
-They’re very simple to do and involve inspecting and examining your own breasts.
-You can do this regularly.
-How do you do it?
+Even though it doesn’t replace the expert hands of a healthcare professional (doctor, midwife or gynecologist), breast self‑examination is a great prevention tool.
+It’s very simple to do: you inspect and examine your own breasts.
+You can do it regularly.
+How should you proceed?

 - Examine your breasts after your period.

-- First, visually inspect them to spot any differences, asymmetry, swelling, or any other unusual signs.
+- First, visually inspect them to spot any differences, asymmetry, swelling or anything else unusual.

-- To palpate correctly, raise the arm on the side you’re checking and use the opposite hand.
+- To palpate properly, raise the arm on the side of the breast you’re examining and use the opposite hand to feel the breast.

-- With your fingertips, carefully examine the breast from the nipple outward, all the way to the armpit.
+- Using your fingertips, carefully examine the breast from the nipple outward, all the way to the armpit.

-Please remember that self-examination is never a substitute for seeing a doctor!
-We also do not recommend self-diagnosis.
-However, self-examination can be a sign to consult a doctor if you feel a lump or unusual discomfort under your fingers.
-This can help rule out cancer risk.
-It’s a preventive action and habit that can save lives.
+We’d like to remind you that **self‑examination** can in no way replace a visit to a doctor!
+We’re not advocating **self‑diagnosis** either.
+However, self‑palpation can be a signal to make an appointment if you feel an unusual lump or discomfort under your fingers.
+It helps rule out the risk of cancer.
+It’s a preventive habit that can save lives.

 🌺 Breast cancer and all the others…

 In October, we talk a lot about breast cancer.
-But let’s not forget the other cancers women are at risk for.
-There are many gynecological cancers: cervical cancer, endometrial cancer, ovarian cancer, vulvar cancer, vaginal cancer, and even fallopian tube cancer.
+Let’s not forget the other cancers that affect women.
+Gynaecological cancers are numerous: cervical cancer, endometrial cancer, ovarian cancer, vulvar cancer, vaginal cancer and fallopian tube cancer.

-Treatments vary and also depend on the stage of the cancer.
-Some warning signs to look out for: pelvic pain, abdominal pain, and very heavy periods.
-Some cancers are sneakier and show no symptoms at all.
-That’s why it’s so important to see your doctor regularly, keep up with your Pap smears, and schedule screenings.
+Treatments vary and also depend on how advanced the cancer is.
+Certain signs should raise concern: pelvic pain, abdominal pain, very heavy periods.
+Some cancers are more insidious and show no symptoms.
+That’s why it’s so important to see your doctor regularly, keep up with Pap smears and attend screening appointments.

-- Uterine sarcoma is a type of uterine cancer.
+- Uterine sarcoma is a cancer of the uterus.
 Tumors develop in the uterus and endometrium.
-This cancer is rare (1 to 3% of uterine cancers).
+This cancer remains rare (1 to 3% of uterine cancers).

-- Peritoneal carcinoma, or cancer of the peritoneum, is often a consequence of ovarian cancer, colon cancer, or breast cancer.
+- Peritoneal carcinoma, or peritoneal cancer, is often the result of ovarian cancer, colon cancer, or breast cancer.

-- The HPV types 16 and 18 are responsible for cervical cancer.
-Persistent lesions caused by infection can develop into cancer.
-There is a vaccine, but screening Pap smears are still essential.
+- Human papillomavirus 16 and 18 are responsible for cervical cancer.
+Persistent lesions caused by the infection can develop into cancer.
+A vaccine exists, but screening smears remain essential.

-- A uterine polyp, or uterine polyp growth, is a mass that develops inside the uterus, on its lining, the endometrium.
-Benign in the vast majority of cases, polyps can be single or multiple and come in various sizes.
+- A uterine polyp or polyp of the uterus is a growth that develops inside the uterus, on its lining, the endometrium.
+In the vast majority of cases it is benign.
+A polyp can be single or multiple and vary in size.

-Not sure?
+Unsure?
 Family history?
 Pain?
 Never hesitate to see your doctor.
-Don’t skip your annual checkup with your gynecologist or midwife.
-Regular Pap smears are important—they’re an effective, quick, and painless screening method.
+Don’t skip your annual check-up with your gynecologist or midwife.
+It’s important to have regular smear tests.
+They’re an effective, quick and painless screening method.

 Don’t forget to pin this article 😉